marcosvidolin/doco/README.md

 ## Annotations:

+Before converting objects into documents, you need to tell Doco which fields will be used.
+Maps the fields you want to search in a document with following annotations.

 ### @DocumentIndex

 This annotation is applied to the entity class.
 This annotation defines the name of the IndexSpec.